sidneykung/Housing_Price_Model/README.md

 Have fun!

-# Column Names and descriptions for Kings County Data Set
+# Column Names and descriptions for King County Data Set
 * **id** - unique ID for a house
 * **date** - Date day house was sold
 * **price** - Price is prediction target